Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - No dedicated nonprofit discount program

-- Customer support is email/chat only — no phone
+- Customer support is email/chat only — no phone option

-- Template library smaller than Mailchimp's
+- Template library is smaller than what Mailchimp offers

 2. Brevo (formerly Sendinblue) — Best for High-Volume Email on a Budget

-Deliverability sits at 89% by third-party benchmarks.
-Not the highest here, but solid.
-The automation tools are surprisingly deep for the price point.
+Deliverability sits at 89% according to third-party benchmarks.
+Not the top score, but solid.
+The automation tools go surprisingly deep for this price point.

 Key Features: